aragon/AGPs/AGPs/AGP-43.md

 ## Description of desired Association policy change

 ### Proposed Change
-Give the Aragon Association the discretionary authority to source security partners and procure their services outside of the Aragon network voting cycle.
+Give the Aragon Association (AA) the discretionary authority to source security partners and procure their services outside of the Aragon network voting cycle.

 This authority does not preclude the submission and execution of security partner proposals through the current AGP process.
 Rather, it creates a new, flexible avenue for security partners to provide services to the Aragon network on an as-needed basis.